SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/ndrs/ndr-procedures.md

 To control the languages that are used in NDRs, you use these parameters on the **Set-TransportConfig** cmdlet:

--  _ExternalDsnDefaultLanguage_ Specifies the default language to use on external NDRs.
+-  _ExternalDsnDefaultLanguage_: Specifies the default language to use on external NDRs.
 The default value is blank ( `$null`), which means the default Windows server language is used.

--  _InternalDsnDefaultLanguage_ Specifies the default language to use on internal NDRs.
+-  _InternalDsnDefaultLanguage_: Specifies the default language to use on internal NDRs.
 The default value is blank ( `$null`), which means the default Windows server language is used.

 -  _ExternalDsnLanguageDetectionEnabled_

-  -  `$true` Exchange tries to send an external NDR in the same language as the original message.
+  -  `$true`: Exchange tries to send an external NDR in the same language as the original message.
 This is the default value.

-  -  `$false` Language detection is disabled for external NDRs, The NDR language is determined by the  _ExternalDsnDefaultLanguage_ parameter.
+  -  `$false`: Language detection is disabled for external NDRs, The NDR language is determined by the  _ExternalDsnDefaultLanguage_ parameter.

 -  _InternalDsnLanguageDetectionEnabled_

-  -  `$true` Exchange tries to send an internal NDR in the same language as the original message.
+  -  `$true`: Exchange tries to send an internal NDR in the same language as the original message.
 This is the default value.

-  -  `$false` Language detection is disabled for internal NDRs, The NDR language is determined by the  _InternalDsnDefaultLanguage_ parameter.
+  -  `$false`: Language detection is disabled for internal NDRs, The NDR language is determined by the  _InternalDsnDefaultLanguage_ parameter.

 ## HTML tags and special characters in NDRs
 <a name="NDRTags"> </a>